bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/bumpfee.md

 - n: "→ <br>`confTarget`"
   t: "numeric (int)"
   p: "Optional<br>(0 or 1)"
   d: "The confirmation target in blocks.
-Based on this value the new fee will be calculated using the same code as the `estimatefee` RPC.
+Based on this value the new fee will be calculated using the same code as the `estimatefee` RPC (deprecated).
 If not set, the default target of ´6´ blocks will be used"

 - n: "→ <br>`totalFee`"
   t: "numeric (satoshis)"